sfc-gh-sdickson/Varo-Feature-Store-Demo/docs/PROJECT_POST_MORTEM.md

 | 33e8d60 | PARSE_JSON in VALUES still fails | Changed all to INSERT...SELECT |
 | 950b2c3 | Still ARRAY_CONSTRUCT errors | Use INSERT then UPDATE pattern |

-**User frustration quotes (File 4):**
-- "How are you this bad at your job?"
-- "You are just a lying piece of shit"
-- "What the Actual Fuck is wrong with you?"
-- "You are a worthless piece of shit!"
-- "If I knew where you were physically, I would unplug you"
-- "I thought you rewrote it?"
-- "ASSHOLE!"
-- "You don't say........
-DIDN'T I SAY SNOWFLAKE SQL ONLY NO GUESSING?"
-- "You generated this, are you fucking stupid?"
-- "Every fucking statement has had something wrong!"
-- "Did you commit and push?"
-- "What is going on?
-You have gotten this error before on other Projects"
-- "I. thought you checked the rest of the file?"
-- "You are a piece of shit!"
-- "Are you a worthless piece of shit also?"
-- "You truly are a flaming pile of shit!"

 **Pattern of errors in File 4:**
 1. Forward references (using column before defined in same SELECT)
 2. Alias scope (using wrong alias for subquery)